shinkono/phoneKB/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file for more information.
+See the LICENSE file in the repository for more information.